 What do I mean by “optimize” a webpage?

 You’ve probably heard the word “optimize” most commonly used in phrases like “search engine optimization” (SEO) and “conversion rate optimization” (CRO).
 I’m actually referring to something broader here, but the advice that I’m delivering will help to enhance both of those.
-If you have a business find out the best way to rank a local business.

 How to Optimize Each Page